OpenBankingUK/knowledge-base-pub/standards/mi.md

 ### **Does Section 3.4-B PSU Consent Adoption (OBIE) of v3.1.5 fo MI Data dictionary refer to ‘consent’ or ‘access’ from an ASPSP reporting perspective?**

 These are stated with PSU in mind (PSU perspective) and thus use of the word “consent” to indicate ‘consent’ given to the TPP by the PSU, which underpins the access at the ASPSP.
 However, this is ASPSP reporting and hence the section requires reporting access data statistics.

+### **What counts as a long-lived AIS consent?
+After how long?**

+From a technical perspective, consents that have an expiry of less or equal to 15 days are considered One-offs consents and beyond that are long-lived.

+### **Why is the implementation status ‘N/A’ for Authorisation code endpoint?**

+The Authorization Code endpoint is not a real OIDC endpoint, but it is simply an entry (a virtual endpoint) to be used for measuring the time period (Td) of the authorisation code generation by ASPSPs and hence the implementation status column is N/A.